VPDC

 Diseases

-• Mumps is a contagious viral disease best known for causing puffy cheeks and a tender, swollen jaw (parotitis).
+• Mumps is a contagious disease caused by a virus that is best known for causing puffy cheeks and a tender, swollen jaw (also known as parotitis).

 • Mumps can cause serious long-term health problems.
 There is no treatment for mumps.

-• Mumps can be prevented with the measles-mumps-rubella (MMR) or measles-mumps-rubella-varicella (MMRV).
+• Mumps can be prevented with the measles-mumps-rubella vaccine (MMR) or measles-mumps-rubella-varicella vaccine (MMRV).
+Two doses are about 88% effective at preventing mumps.

 Mumps FAQ Document